Apple File System: Increased maximum number of files

 APFS supports 64-bit inode numbers, supporting over 9 quintillion files (263) on a single volume.

 Data integrity

-Apple File System uses checksums to ensure data integrity for metadata.
+Apple File System uses checksums to ensure data integrity for metadata but not for the actual user data, relying instead on error-correcting code (ECC) mechanisms in the storage hardware.

 Crash protection

 Apple File System is designed to avoid metadata corruption caused by system crashes.
 Instead of overwriting existing metadata records in place, it writes entirely new records, points to the new ones and then releases the old ones, an approach known as redirect-on-write.
 This avoids corrupted records containing partial old and partial new data caused by a crash that occurs during an update.
 It also avoids having to write the change twice, as happens with an HFS+ journaled file system, where changes are written first to the journal and then to the catalog file.

 Compression

 APFS supports transparent compression on individual files using Deflate (Zlib), LZVN (libFastCompression), and LZFSE.
 All three are Lempel-Ziv-type algorithms.
 This feature is inherited from HFS+, and is implemented with the same AppleFSCompression / decmpfs system using resource forks or extended attributes.
 As with HFS+, the transparency is broken for tools that do not use decmpfs-wrapped routines.